JenniferPylko/openlore/stories/empire-and-worm.md

 The Thousand Worms slept, as they always had.

 Olam held a desperation within his soul, that of a caged animal.
-All he perceived was within the cage, and he knew not what lay outside it, nor what material formed the bars.
+All he could perceive was within the cage, and he knew not what lay outside it, nor what material formed the bars, nor the form of his jailors.

+By the nature of his station as a Great Mage, Olam was afforded sundry resources.
+All extant magics were within reach, but he imagined greater.
+His station imbued responsibility as well, participation in the emperor's court and councils.